mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 12 - Null/readme.md

 - Null is not polymorphic with real objects.
 Hence, *Null Pointer Exception*

-- Null does not exist on real world.
+- Null does not exist on real-world.
 Thus, it violates [Bijection Principle](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md)

 # Solutions